imd1005-web-development-winter-2023/assignment-03/README.md

 ## TLDR

-1. Build a feature rich Todo list wep app.
+1. Build a Todo list wep app.
 2. Add the code for your web app to a GitHub assignment 03 repository and host the app online using the GitHub pages service.
 3. Conduct a code review on a team members assignment 03 submission.